willr42/coder-portfolio/term1/t1a1-questions.md

    - aggressive sales and marketing practices designed to mislead and deceive consumers
    - trading of shares on the stock exchange OR crypto-currencies

+## Part 1: For both issues, identify a source of legal information relating to the ethical issue and discuss whether the law is helpful in assisting a developer to act in an ethical way.

+## Part 2: Conduct research into a case study of ONE of the ethical issues you have chosen discuss how an ethical IT professional should respond to the case study and how they might mitigate or prevent ethical breaches.
+(Word count guide: 400 - 600 words)

-8. Explain control flow, using examples from the Python programming language
+# Q8.
+Explain control flow, using examples from the Python programming language

-9. Explain the difference between type coercion and type conversion.
+# Q9.
+Explain the difference between type coercion and type conversion.
 Are either of these used in Python?

-10. Explain data types, using examples
+# Q10.
+Explain data types, using examples

-11. Here’s the problem: “There is a restaurant serving a variety of food.
+# Q11.
+Here’s the problem: “There is a restaurant serving a variety of food.
 The customers want to be able to buy food of their choice.
 All the staff just quit, how can you build an app to replace them?”

 - Identify the classes you would use to solve the problem
 - Write a short explanation of why you would use the classes you have identified

-12. Identify and explain the error in the code snippet below that is preventing correct execution of the program
+# Q12.
+Identify and explain the error in the code snippet below that is preventing correct execution of the program

 ```python
 celsius = input()